lorranhenrique/Calculator_Imc/README.md

 # Calculator_Imc
-A project for a college work
+A project of a imc calculator for a college work